-Leaving a Home to Heirs While You are Still Alive
+Leaving a Home to Heirs

 Estate planning has become a thriving business as the baby boomers age and head towards retirement.
 Among the most frequent question among the baby boomers is how to best deal with their homes.
 Should I downsize and sell my home to leave a larger estate for my heirs to divide?
 Should I deed my house to my adult children now to avoid fighting after I am gone?
 These are just a few questions to think about.